Upstatement/ups-public-library/src/entries/css-preprocessing.md

 #### How It Works

 When you write SCSS, you are writing code in a different language than CSS, that will eventually become CSS.
-Before the website is deployed and served to browsers, the files are and executed like instructions, and CSS files are generated based on them.
+Before the website is deployed and served to browsers, the files are read and executed like instructions, and CSS files are generated based on them.
 CSS is ultimately still what gets sent to the browser. **Because preprocessed CSS compiles to regular CSS, it can’t perform anything in browsers that regular CSS can’t.
 It just makes writing it more powerful.**

 ## Why Not CSS?